Acquired adrenal hyperplasia - due to thymic carcinoid tumor

 Pre-operative images were not available

-There is bilateral non-tumoral enlargement of the adrenal glands.
+There is a bilateral non-tumoral enlargement of the adrenal glands.

-Bilateral non-tumoral enlargement of the adrenal glands in a 56 Y/O male with thymic carcinoid tumor compatible with acquired adrenal hyperplasia.
+Bilateral non-tumoral enlargement of the adrenal glands in a patient with thymic carcinoid tumor compatible with acquired adrenal hyperplasia.

-Thymic carcinoid tumor is the most common type of the neuroendocrine tumors of the thymus.
+Thymic carcinoid tumor is the most common type of neuroendocrine tumor of the thymus.
 Up to 50% of affected patients have hormonal abnormalities, and up to 35% have Cushing syndrome owing to tumoral production of adrenocorticotropic hormone (ACTH).
 ACTH secretion causes adrenal hyperplasia in these patients.